aschey/stream-download-rs/README.md

 ![Lines of Code](https://aschey.tech/tokei/github/aschey/stream-download-rs)

 [stream-download](https://github.com/aschey/stream-download-rs) is a library for streaming content from a remote location to a local file-backed cache and using it as a [read](https://doc.rust-lang.org/stable/std/io/trait.Read.html) and [seek](https://doc.rust-lang.org/stable/std/io/trait.Seek.html)-able source.
-The file is downloaded in the background and you can perform read or seek operations before the download is finished.
+The requested content is downloaded in the background and read or seek operations are allowed before the download is finished.
+Seek operations may cause the stream to be restarted from the requested position if the download is still in progress.
-This is useful for media applications that need to stream large files that may take several seconds or minutes to download.
+This is useful for media applications that need to stream large files that may take a long time to download.

-Read requests that attempt to access part of the stream that hasn't been downloaded yet will block until that part of the stream has completed downloading.

 HTTP is the only transport supplied by this library, but you can use a custom transport by implementing the `SourceStream` trait.